ehmicky/modern-errors/README.md

 ### Error instance options

-Options can be passed as arguments to any error instance.
+Options can be passed a a second argument to any error instance.

 ```js
 throw new InputError('Could not read the file.', options)